pauterv/CloudEdgeAssetsOptimizer/README.md

 # CloudEdgeAssetsOptimizer

-Demo will be on Monday
+Demo and description in AnalyticalModel